darwinia-network/darwinia.js-1.0-deprecated/README.md

 The repo is split up into a number of internal packages

-* @darwinia/api-augment applies darwinia, crab, pangolin, pangoro types and endpoint augmentation
+* @darwinia/api-augment applies darwinia, crab, pangolin, pangoro, crabParachain, pangolinParachain types and endpoint augmentation
 * @darwinia/api-derive Derived api for darwinia.
 * @darwinia/api-option Provider user to inject derived, rpc method and additional types used by runtime modules.
 * @darwinia/rpc-augment  decorate all RPC endpoints